Nevada Wolf Pack football: Boise State

 In 2006, Nevada and Boise State would meet in Reno in Boise State's final regular season game.
-Boise State won the game, capping off an undefeated regular season and giving the Broncos a berth into the Fiesta Bowl.
+Boise State won the game, capping off an undefeated regular season and giving the Broncos a birth into the Fiesta Bowl.
 This would be Boise State's first BCS bowl game, where they would go on to beat Oklahoma in dramatic fashion.
 In 2008, the Broncos traveled to Reno, once again with aspirations of an undefeated regular season and BCS appearance.
 The Broncos defeated the Wolfpack in a nail-biter, coming down to the last play of the game.
 In 2009, the Wolfpack traveled to Boise, ID to face the Broncos in the hopes of foiling their undefeated season and BCS aspirations.
 Boise would end up winning the game and went on to win their second Fiesta Bowl in 4 years against TCU.
 In 2010, the two teams met in what would come to be known as the greatest win in Nevada football history and the most devastating loss in Boise State football history.
 Nevada overcame a 24-7 halftime deficit to tie Boise with 10 seconds remaining.
 On the last play of the game, Boise quarterback Kellen Moore threw a hail mary to receiver Titus Young, who dove and caught the ball close to the goal line with one second left.
 Extreme drama would ensue, as Boise State kicker Kyle Brotzman missed a chip-shot field goal from straight ahead, sending the game into overtime.
 Kyle Brotzman went on to miss another chip-shot field goal in overtime and the game was sealed by a field goal from Nevada's Anthony Martinez.
 Nevada beat Boise State 34–31, ending the Broncos' chances of playing in the Rose Bowl, and at the time, a potential BCS National Title.
 In 2011, Boise was once again undefeated and ranked in the top 10 when the Wolfpack visited Boise.
 With the usual BCS aspirations on the line, the Broncos defeated the Wolfpack at home in a fairly non-competitive matchup.
 This would be the last game that was crucially important between the two programs.
 Since 2011, the rivalry heat has continued, however, neither team has had much to lose in comparison to the games played between 2004 and 2011.